Do Go On - 369 - The Night Witches

 Yeah, I think we pretty much covered it there.

-Sun can take out all of those.
+Sun, can take out all those.

-I think sun's probably the one.
+I think Sun's probably the one.

 And I don't think that, did that not even make his...

-Yeah, that's where he's stuffed up.
+Yeah, it's where he's stuffed up.

 Demons, power, giants and bombers.

-Didn't even, yeah, didn't even think about sun.
+Didn't even, yeah, didn't even think about Sun.

-and that top six are levels above everyone else, including Dave's cats,
+above everyone else, including Dave's cats,

 who are probably on the bottom.